Everything you need to know to make the best meatloaf ever, including 10 tips & tricks.

 1 teaspoon freshly ground black pepper

-½ cup Smokey Chipotle Honey Barbecue Sauce
+½ cup Smokey Chipotle Honey Barbecue Sauce (in a pinch, use your fave prepared barbecue sauce)

 TECHNIQUE NOTE Usually, I would indicate to use your hands when mixing the ingredients for a meatloaf.
 However, this meatloaf contains chipotle chile (which is hot!) and it will permeate your skin.
 Then later, if you touch your face, or God forbid, your eyes, you will not like me anymore.
 J Therefore, after we add the additional ingredients to the meat, we will mix this meatloaf with a large metal spoon.